-1 THE ESSENTIAL SKILLS FOR CAREERS IN THE SKILLED TRADES AND TECHNOLOGY 3
+1 AND THE SKILLS FOR SUCCESS FOR CAREERS IN THE SKILLED TRADES TECHNOLOGY

-2 CONTEST INTRODUCTION 3
+2 CONTEST INTRODUCTION 2

-3 CONTEST DESCRIPTION 4
+3 CONTEST DESCRIPTION 3

 4 EQUIPMENT, MATERIAL, CLOTHING 4

-5 SAFETY REQUIREMENTS 7
+5 HEALTH AND SAFETY 6

 6 ASSESSMENT 7

 7 CONTEST SPECIFIC RULES 7

 8 ADDITIONAL INFORMATION 8

-9 NATIONAL TECHNICAL COMMITTEE MEMBERS 8
+a NATIONAL TECHNICAL COMMITTEE MEMBERS c

-1 THE ESSENTIAL SKILLS FOR CAREERS IN THE SKILLED TRADES AND TECHNOLOGY
+1 THE SKILLS FOR SUCCESS FOR CAREERS IN THE SKILLED TRADES AND TECHNOLOGY

-SCC is currently working with Employment and Social Development Canada (ESDC) in order to bring awareness to the importance of Essential Skills that are absolutely crucial for success in the workforce.
-Part of this ongoing initiative requires the integration and identification of Essential Skills in contest descriptions, projects, and project documents.
-The next phase and very important aspect of our Essential Skills (ES) initiative is to provide an ES report card to each competitor at the Skills Canada National Competition.
-The purpose of the ES report card is to inform the competitor about their current level of essential skills based on their competition scores.
-With this knowledge, the competitor will be made aware which essential skill may require improvement.
+In response to the evolving labour market and changing skill needs, the Government of Canada has launched the new Skills for Success (former Essential Skills) model defining nine key skills needed by Canadians to participate in work, in education and training, and in modern society more broadly.
+SCC is currently working with Employment and Social Development Canada (ESDC) to bring awareness of the importance of these skills that are absolutely crucial for success in Trade and Technology careers.
+Part of this ongoing initiative requires the integration and identification of the Skills for Success in contest descriptions, projects, and project documents.
+The next phase and very important aspect of our Skills for Success (SfS) initiative is to provide a Skills Report Card to each competitor at the Skills Canada National Competition.
+The purpose of the report card is to inform the competitor about their current level of nine identified Skills for Success based on their competition scores.
+With this knowledge, the competitor will be made aware which skill may require improvement.
 Full implementation is expected in the next Skills Canada National Competition.

-The following 9 skills have been identified and validated as key essential skills for the workplace in the legend below:
+The following 9 skills have been identified and validated as key skills for success for the workplace in the legend below: